rhysstever/Eona/Settlements/Khiton.md

+> TODO: Population, govt, defense, commerce, orgs

 # Khiton
 Khiton is the capital of the [[Baohua]] nation.

 ## Population
-> TODO: Description

 ## Government
-> TODO: Description

 ## Defense
 Khiton is surrounded and built into an extensive group of mesas that protrude from [[Hungry Expanse]].